November 11

 Official remembrances are often about forgetting as much as they are about remembering, and “Remembrance Day” is no exception.
 Why did the fighting end at 11 am on November 11?

 Because it had a suitably solemn ring to it.
-Because the generals were already visualizing future commenorations when they would bask in glory remembering that historic moment, the eleventh hour of the eleventh day or the eleventh month.
+Because the generals were already visualizing future commenorations when they would bask in glory remembering that historic moment, the eleventh hour of the eleventh day of the eleventh month.

 What is never mentioned at the November 11 Remembrance Day observances is that Germany asked for an armistice, and an immediate end to the fighting, on November 8.
 Marshall Foch, the supreme Allied commander, refused to allow an immediate end to the fighting.
 He insisted that the killing continue while the details of the armistice were being finalized.
 The armistice document was finally signed at 5:45 am on November 11.
 But Foch insisted that its implementation be delayed until 11:00 am.
 Because 11:00 am on November 11 sounded more portentous, more historically impressive, than 5:45 am.